stelzinga/MF/Management_Framework.md

 Given their importance, they each have a dedicated section.
 ________________________________________
 ## Processes
 Processes is the name given to *all* the Processes i.e., *all* things being *done* in Operations.
-It does not consider whether certain Processes are done by certain Staff or whether the Processes are organised in departments, teams etc., that is the part of Organising.
-Processes also does not consider whether the Output of one Process is directly or indirectly contributing to the Services offered.
+It does not consider whether certain Processes are done by certain Staff or whether the Processes are organised in departments, teams etc., that is part of Organising.
+Processes also does not consider whether the Output of one Process is directly or indirectly contributing to the Services offered to Clients.

 The only distinction made within Processes are the following:
 - Run
 - Change